Pingumaniac/Consistency_Quantised_Constraints/README.md

 ## Project Overview
 This project explores the trade-offs between efficiency and performance in decision-making systems by quantising neural network policies and verifying their consistency with unquantised models.
 Using the CartPole environment in Gymnasium, the project evaluates both Post-Training Quantisation (PTQ) and Quantisation-Aware Training (QAT), comparing their impact on decision accuracy, inference speed, and robustness.

-Additionally, the project implements Interval Neural Networks (INNs) to verify that the quantised networks remain consistent with the original models, ensuring reliability in decision-making under quantised constraints.
+Additionally, the project implements Interval Neural Networks (INNs) to investigate that the quantised networks remain consistent with the original models, ensuring reliability in decision-making under quantised constraints.

 ## Key Features
 - Reinforcement Learning: